-Торіс Name Support / Oppose / Request / Concern Comment FFY 2024 UPWP: EV Charging Ross Bloom, Wellesley resident Request / Suggest The Program should incorporate some planning studies and gather community input on the possibility of having publicly available Level 1 EV charging on public street curbsides, for residents of city neighborhoods that rely on street parking.
-This is a potential way to unlock resources and access for currently underserved communities of 0 their EV charging at home, we need to figure out a way to provide equitable access to an experience that feels like home and can't set up a charger in a driveway or garage.
-Current public charging projects are focused on Level 2 and Supercharging but these are very expensive solutions, difficult to implement in urban neighborhoods behind and causing delays in building out this focusing on Level 2 and Supercharging is leaving residents of many city neighborhoods behind and causing delays in building out this from this type of infrastructure.
+Торіс Name Support / Oppose / Request / Concern Comment Response FFY 2024 UPWP: EV Charging Ross Bloom, Wellesley resident Request / Suggest The Program should incorporate some planning studies and gather community input on the possibility of having publicly available Level 1 EV charging on public street curbsides, for residents of city neighborhoods that rely on street parking.
+This is a potential way to unlock resources and access for currently underserved communities wherever residents rely on street parking.
+Since Americans do 80+% of their EV charging at home, we need to figure out a way to provide equitable access to an experience that feels like home charging, to those that live in cities and/or rely on street parking and can't set up a charger in a driveway or garage.
+Current public charging projects are focused on Level 2 and Supercharging but these are very expensive solutions, difficult to implement in urban neighborhoods, and add immense stress to electrical grids.
+Just focusing on Level 2 and Supercharging is leaving residents of many city neighborhoods behind and causing delays in building out this critical infrastructure.
+Many cities and towns in the MPO could benefit from this type of infrastructure.
 If you work with the right stakeholders and connect Level 1 chargers directly onto utility poles, then you can deploy hundreds of these kinds of chargers for much less than any Level 2 or Supercharger out there.
 Urban dwellers tend to drive less than suburbanites for whom the current EV infrastructure is being disproportionately designed (for example, the average resident of Washington DC drives only ~20 miles a day).
 Level 1 can charge 30+ miles overnight while the driver sleeps, and can be part of a solution if placed near enough to people's homes (i.e. within a 5 min walk) and paired with other available fast charging.
-Many urban sufficient solution residue store of opportunity isn't being given enough attention or serious consideration and we are missing a charce to quickly address a significant gap in access and equity in electric vehicle here in Massachusetts to address the Program can dedicate some resources to considering the option of Level 1 Public Charging.
-Full disclosure, my passion for this topic is partly related to a startup business I founded here in Massachusetts to address the Program tend may urban system to reduce greenho Thank you for your commegarding EV charging.
-Ye with the MPO Board and manager.
+Many urban dwellers that want to adopt EV but are worried about charging access are also opting for plug-in hybrids for which Level 1 is a more than sufficient solution.
+This area of opportunity isn't being given enough attention or serious consideration and we are missing a chance to quickly address a significant gap i Thank you for your comments on the FFY 2024 UPWP regarding EV charging.
+Your comment will be shared with the MPO Board and the Climate Resilience Program manager.